When will the PGA Tour, LPGA Tour and other pro tours play again? Here’s the latest schedule

 When will the PGA Tour play again?

 PGA Tour events that have been cancelled include the Valspar Championship, Corales Puntacana Resort and Club Championship, WGC-Dell Technologies Match Play and Valero Texas Open.
 The Masters Tournament is the following week, and it has been postponed.
+On March 17, the PGA Tour cancelled the next four events on the schedule: the RBC Heritage, Zurich Classic of New Orleans, Wells Fargo Championship and AT&T Byron Nelson.
+The PGA of America has postponed the PGA Championship.

-Currently, the next event on the PGA Tour schedule is the RBC Heritage at Harbour Town Golf Links on Hilton Head Island, S.C. from April 16-19.
+Currently, the next event on the PGA Tour schedule is the Charles Schwab Challenge at Colonial Country Club in Ft.
+Worth, Texas, from May 21-24.

 When will the European Tour play again?

 The European Tour has postponed or cancelled six events, including those co-sanctioned with the PGA Tour: the Magical Kenya Open, Hero Indian Open, WGC-Dell Technologies Match Play, the Masters, Maybank Championship, Volvo China Open and the Andalucia Masters at Real Club Valderrama in Spain.
-The next European Tour event is GolfSixes Cascais in Portugal from May 9-10, then the PGA Championship the next week.
+The next European Tour event is GolfSixes Cascais in Portugal from May 9-10.

 The D+D Real Czech Masters, set to be played Aug.
 20-23 in the Czech Republic, has also been cancelled.